Developmental Editing for Fiction

 How much time does the class take per week?

-Including class time, students should expect to devote eight to twelve hours per week to their studies.
+Including class time, students should expect to devote eight to twelve hours per week to the course.

 Does the class cover marketing and finding work?

 Not formally, but students are encouraged to ask any marketing-related questions they have, either during class or in the forum.
-See our Classes & Events page for stand-alone marketing classes.
+See our Classes & Events page for our stand-alone marketing class.

 Can I expect to get jobs editing books as a result of this class?